Home > Cookies > Cinnamon Sugar Gluten Free Cream Cheese Cookies

 Do the cream cheese cookies need to be refrigerated?

-They do not and are fine left covered at room temperature.
+They do not and will be fine left covered at room temperature.
 But if you are worried about the cream cheese, cover and refrigerate the cookies.

 Can I substitute the almond flour with another gluten free flour?